SajaALfahmi/user-status-toggle/README.md

 # User Status Toggle Project

-This is a simple web project built with HTML, CSS, JavaScript, PHP, and MySQL.
+This is a simple web project built with HTML, CSS, JavaScript, PHP, and XAMPP.

 ## 💡 Project Idea